where the world comes to learn

 International student budget: For 2014–2015 academic year

 Meal Plan (based on declining balance meal plan)$2,600

 Financial aid: International undergraduate students may be eligible to receive merit-based scholarships ranging from $2,000 to full tuition.

-Application deadlines and fees: International students may begin undergraduate course work in mid-August or early January and should apply at least two to three months ahead of time to allow for processing and evaluation.
+Application deadlines and fees: International students may begin undergraduate course work in mid-August or early January and should apply at least two to three months ahead of time.
+A $50 application fee must accompany the application.